MS Excel: INT Function (WS, VBA)

 The INT function can also be used in VBA code in Microsoft Excel.

-Let's look at some Excel INT function examples and explore how you would use the INT function in Excel VBA code:
+Let's look at some Excel INT function examples and explore how to use the INT function in Excel VBA code:

 In this example, the variable called LNumber would now contain the value of 210.